-An offshore bond is a way of investing that allows tax to be deferred until the investment is encashed.
+Sometimes known as an insurance bond, and investment bond is a way of investing that allows tax to be deferred until the investment is encashed.

-When the bond is set up it's divided into a number of 'segments', each with an equal value.
+When the bond is set up, it can be divided into a number of 'segments', each with an equal value.
 For example, an initial investment of £250,000 could be divided into 100 segments each valued at £2,500.
 When you encash the bond, income tax is paid on the profit on each segment.
-If you are a higher rate taxpayer, you can assign segments to someone who pays tax at the lower rate in order to reduce the amount of tax due.
+If you are a taxpayer, you can assign segments to someone who pays tax at the lower rate than you, in order to reduce the amount of tax due.

 This is helpful for parents or grandparents who wish to retain access to their money, but don't want to pay any ongoing tax.
-It's also possible to draw 5% of the initial investment each year as a regular income.
+It's also possible to draw up to 5% of the initial investment each year as a regular income.
 There is no tax to pay on these withdrawals as they are accounted for when the bond is encashed.

 This can be useful in situations where ongoing payments are required, such as regular payment of school fees.

 The amounts withdrawn are added back to the final gain calculation when the bond is encashed.